zio/zio-sqs/docs/index.md

 ## Example

-In this example we produce a stream of events to the `MyQueue` and then consume them from that queue:
+In this example we produce a stream of events to the `MyQueue` and then consume them from that queue (at-most-once delivery semantics):

 ```scala mdoc:compile-only
 import zio._